acoh64/pde-opt/paper/paper.md

 The `train` method uses a multiple shooting approach which is both computationally faster and more robust to noise in the dataset than other approaches.
 The multiple shooting approach works by `vmap`-ing over multiple starting points in the dataset and evaluating the loss at future time points relative to each starting point.
 The specific starting points and residual evaluation points are specified through the `inds` argument of the `train` function.
-Currently, the optimization can be performed using the Levenberg-Marquardt method or BFGS, whose implementations are provided through the `optimistix` package [@optimistix2024].
+Currently, the optimization can be performed using the Levenberg-Marquardt or Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithms, provided through the `optimistix` package [@optimistix2024].
-Gradients can be computed using forward or reverse mode automatic differentiation, which scale differently with the number of parameters \autoref{fig:benchmark} [@ma2021].
+Gradients can be computed using forward- or reverse-mode automatic differentiation methods, which scale differently with the number of parameters \autoref{fig:benchmark} [@ma2021].
 The Levenberg-Marquardt method requires Jacobians of the residuals for the Hessian approximation, which can be computed using forward mode automatic differentiation.
 Since the Levenberg-Marquardt method uses Gauss-Newton approximations of the Hessian, this method generally converges faster than BFGS.
-However, BFGS does not require the Jacobian of the residuals for the Hessian approximation and thus the gradients can be computed easily using backpropagation, which scales much better with the number of parameters \autoref{fig:benchmark}.
+However, BFGS does not require the Jacobian of the residuals for the Hessian approximation, and thus the gradients can be computed easily using backpropagation, which scales much better with the number of parameters \autoref{fig:benchmark}.
 This tradeoff between scaling with parameter numbers and convergence of optimization must be considered for these differentiable physics optimization problems.
 Finally, the `optimize` method provides an interface for minimizing a scalar function of the PDE solution.
 The function to minimize is specified through the `objective_function` argument, and BFGS is used to perform the optimization.